 To swing away the armrest, lightly lift up on the armrest and rotate the armrest away from the chair.
 See Figure 5-6.
 To replace the armrest, swing it back towards the chair and gently push it back down into place.

 Note: The Swing Away Armrests pivot on nylon sleeves located inside the armrest receiver.
-If the armrest does not rotate properly, clean the armrest and the inside of the receiver.
-Check the sleeves for wear.
+If the armrest does not rotate properly, check the sleeves for wear.